NikolaiRadke/Nokolino_pcb/schematics/gerber/README.md

 # About the versions

 ## V1.0
-This is the original releae, used in this wiki.
+This is the original release, used in this wiki.
 Works fine.

 ## V1.1
 This release enhances the former V1.0 with some additions: